YOUengine Price Reaches $0.0045 (YOUC)

-YOUengine (YOUC) traded flat against the U.S. dollar during the one day period ending at 14:00 PM Eastern on June 7th.
-During the last week, YOUengine has traded flat against the U.S. dollar.
-One YOUengine coin can now be bought for about $0.0045 or 0.00000027 BTC on popular exchanges.
-YOUengine has a total market cap of $6.85 million and approximately $4,682.00 worth of YOUengine was traded on exchanges in the last day.
+YOUengine (YOUC) traded flat against the U.S. dollar during the 24 hour period ending at 16:00 PM Eastern on June 11th.
+YOUengine has a total market capitalization of $6.85 million and $4,682.00 worth of YOUengine was traded on exchanges in the last day.
+Over the last week, YOUengine has traded flat against the U.S. dollar.
+One YOUengine coin can now be bought for $0.0045 or 0.00000027 BTC on major exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.